 A task where subjects are told to add by a number and are subsequently instructed to subtract by that number.

-Definition contributed by JLi about one year agoNo relations have yet been associated.
+Definition contributed by JLi about two years agoNo relations have yet been associated.
 Plus-minus

 has been asserted to measure the following CONCEPTS

 associated with Plus-minusNo associations have been added.

 No conditions have yet been associated.

 Experimental conditions are the subsets of an experiment that define the relevant experimental manipulation.